 - Electronic probes and computerized motion detectors

 - 30 electronic databases and a card catalog available online

 FACULTY PROFESSIONAL LEARNING

-Mount Carmel Academy has ensured that the teachers have received diverse training on the effective use of technology.
-On-line testing, interactive Smart Boards, computerized electronic probes, computerized motion detectors, 3D printers, engraver/laser cutter, and numerous other subject-specific programs are made available with training.
+Mount Carmel Academy has ensured that teachers continuously receive diverse training on the effective use of technology.

-Educational technology specialists work with the Information Technology Department to evaluate and plan the training for the faculty and students.
-Administrators and faculty attend monthly training, as well as conferences annually to learn and carefully select the technology which will engage the teachers and students in interactive learning, critical thinking, creativity, and problem solving, always in a collaborative manner.
-Providing the student with over 2,000 computers on campus gives them the opportunity to utilize a multi-platform network for student engagement.
+Administrators and educational technology specialists work with the Information Technology Department to evaluate and plan the training for the faculty and students.
+Monthly training is provided for all faculty, as well as annual conferences to learn and carefully select the technology which will engage the teachers and students in interactive learning, critical thinking, creativity, and problem solving, always in a collaborative manner.
+Providing the students with over 2,000 computers on campus gives them the opportunity to utilize a multi-platform network for student engagement.